A stroll through the historic center, bridges and a perfect area to end a day in the city of Oporto.

 Portugal was amazing and the people super friendly!
 I went there in 2013 and would love to go back and see more.

-Porto, or as we know it in English: Oporto, is the 2nd largest city in Portugal.
-You’ll find to the south the Rio Douro (river of gold) which it’s between the “Zona Ribeirinha” and “Vila Nova de Gaia”, making this area, one of my favorite in the city.
+Porto (or Oporto) is the 2nd largest city in Portugal.
+You’ll find to the south the Rio Douro (river of gold) which it’s between the “Ribeira” and “Vila Nova de Gaia”, making this area, one of my favorite in the city.

 I started touring the historic center where I couldn’t miss to ride the tram and go around the area.
 And that’s how I saw part of the beautiful and interesting city center.
 Very touristic but a nice time to relax, and better than those ‘hop on hop off’ (ok, I’ve done that too)